krissmoe/SHRED-turbulence-sensing/README.md

 Code and notebooks for SHRED (SHallow REcurrent Decoder) applied to free-surface turbulence: reconstructing subsurface velocity fields from sparse surface-height sensors, with comparisons across DNS and laboratory (T-Tank) data.

 📄 This repo accompanies:
-“Mapping surface height dynamics to sub-surface flow physics in free-surface turbulent flow using a shallow recurrent decoder” (in submission).
+“Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder” (in submission).
 Preprint: link • Archived code snapshot (Zenodo DOI): to be added

 # Overview
 ### Goal:
-infer sub-surface turbulence velocity fields from 3 surface sensor points capturing the time series of the surface elevation.
+infer subsurface turbulence velocity fields from 3 surface sensor points capturing the time series of the surface elevation.

 ### Method
 We apply the SHallow REcurrent Decoder (SHRED), which combines an LSTM (temporal encoder) with a shallow decoder (spatial mapping).
 We train in a compressed SVD basis to ease the training while keeping the relevant turbulence.
 Figure below shows the general outline.
 ![Figures/SHRED_architecture.png](Figures/SHRED_architecture.png)

 We input time series of surface elevation from three randomly placed surface sensor points into a two-layer LSTM.
 The LSTM encodes these input sequences into a latent representation of their temporal dynamics.
 This latent vector is then passed to a shallow decoder network (SDN), which maps it onto the velocity fields across depth.
 We do this in compressed space, by feeding into the SDN the compressed $\bV$ matrices of the SVD decomposition for the surface elevation and the subsurface velocity fields.
-These fields are used in training and validation not to learn the sub-surface time dynamics but only to learn the mapping of the surface time dynamics onto the subsurface fields.
+These fields are used in training and validation not to learn the subsurface time dynamics but only to learn the mapping of the surface time dynamics onto the subsurface fields.